Prag8855/aab/content/guides/_business-banks.md

 ### Business credit card

-Most banks come with a MasterCard or Visa card.
+Most banks come with a Mastercard or Visa card.
 If you have employees, choose a bank that can issue multiple credit cards.

 ### Sub-accounts for employees